rcazzara/seldovia/_people/Miller_Grace_Gleason.md

 About that time Grace Gleason was arriving in California.
-She had been born on December 18, 1907 in Box Elder, Utah and she was of Mormon stock, although her family weren’t practicing Mormons.
-Her cousin had come to California before her and had married Dick’s older brother, so they invited Grace to stay with them.
+She had been born on December 18, 1907 in Box Elder, Utah and she was of Mormon stock, although her family werenâ€™t practicing Mormons.
+Her cousin had come to California before her and had married Dickâ€™s older brother, so they invited Grace to stay with them.
 Grace worked as a long distance telephone operator in San Rafael.
 She and Dick were married and lived in the house he built in La Honda while he commuted to San Francisco for